-The most popular public-key algorithm is the Rivest-Shamir-Adleman (RSA) Algorithm.
-It uses the fact that it is relatively easy to compute numbers that are products of large primes, but very difficult to factor the number into those primes.
+The Rivest-Shamir-Adleman (RSA) Algorithm public-key algorithm uses the fact that it is relatively easy to compute numbers that are products of large primes, but very difficult to factor the number into those primes.

 Secure shell works this way - when you set up ssh, your computer computes its public key and private key.
 When another computer wants to communicate securely with yours, they exchange public keys and they're off.